 It was very funny to listen to, because it was essentially no different from many of my own (more interior) monologues when I’m braiding…

-My “Start Here!” tutorial didn’t have much info about color patterning, so this post is an attempt to fill some of that in.
+My square and flat braid tutorials don’t have much info about color patterning, so this post is an attempt to fill some of that in.

-I’ll show the color set-ups for a couple of nice color patterns, but mainly I want to explain how to set up the loops on your fingers to get any particular color order you want in your braid.
+I’ll show the color set-ups for some nice color patterns for square and flat braids, but mainly I want to explain how to set up the loops on your fingers to get any particular color order you want in your braid.

 (Skip straight to the loop/color order for square and flat (V-fell) braids here )